13 Things You May Not Know About The Dark Tower Series

-Wolves of the Calla tips its cap to another famous Western—this time, King shows his adoration for The Magnificent Seven.
-On the ever-winding path to the Dark Tower, there’s a town named Calla Bryn Sturgis: That’s Bryn as in Yul Brynner, of Magnificent Seven fame, and Sturgis as in John Sturges, the film’s director.
+Wolves of the Calla tips its cap to another famous Western: this time, King shows his adoration for The Magnificent Seven.
+On the ever-winding path to the Dark Tower, there’s a town named Calla Bryn Sturgis: That’s Bryn as in Yul Brynner, of The Magnificent Seven fame, and Sturgis as in John Sturges, the film’s director.

 King’s slow progress on the series had a tendency to drive fans crazy, and some tried to get the author to reveal where the series was headed.
 In a foreword to the fourth installment, Wizard and Glass, King wrote that an elderly cancer patient and a fan on death row had both written letters asking for the end.
-The inmate pledged that he would take the secret to his grave, an offer that King said “gave me the creeps.”
+The inmate pledged that he would take the secret to his grave, an offer that King said him "the creeps.”

 Unfortunately, King didn’t know how the series would end.
-He writes in the foreword, “I would have given both of these folks what they wanted—a summary of Roland’s further adventures—if I could have done, but alas, I couldn’t…To know, I have to write.
+“I would have given both of these folks what they wanted—a summary of Roland’s further adventures—if I could have done, but alas, I couldn’t," he wrote in the foreword.
+"To know, I have to write.
 I once had an outline, but I lost it along the way.”

 10. ROLAND'S UNIVERSE PERMEATES ALL OF KING'S WORK.